TBLabFJD/GLOWgenes/README.md

 # GLOWgenes
-Prioritization of gene diseases candidates by disease-aware evaluation of heterogeneous molecular networks
+Prioritization of gene diseases candidates by disease-aware evaluation of heterogeneous evidence networks